 The best part is that ALL their features are free right away.
 You don't have to pay a monthly fee to access them, like with other online marketing services.
 However, they are free up to 1,000 subscribers; after that there is a monthly fee.

 PicMonkey is an online photo editor that's intuitive.
 The free account has all the features you need when first starting out.
 They also have templates for all social media accounts.
 You can post directly to Facebook, Pinterest, etc., right from their interface.
 We can't say enough great things about their service.

 Social Warfare is awesome.
 It gives you control over what pictures people pin or save from your website.
-The first time I saw one of my pins on Pinterest for an article I wrote, I cringed.But, Social Warfare allows you to choose the pictures people pin from your website.
+The first time I saw one of my pins on Pinterest for an article I wrote, I , Social Warfare allows you to choose the pictures people pin from your website.
 I learned about Social Warfare and haven't regretted purchasing it.